GBrachetta/guillermo/README.md

 3. Make sure you either have access to your email server settings and credentials or to your cloud based email, such as [Gmail](https://accounts.google.com/b/0/AddMailService).
 4. Install [Pipenv](https://pipenv.pypa.io/en/latest/).
 This app was developed on a Mac, and on MacOS you can install pipenv by typing `brew pipenv` (provided you have [Homebrew](https://brew.sh/) installed).
-5. Create a virtual enviroment by typing
+5. Create a virtual environment by typing

    `pipenv shell`